-- Most bladder cancers are superficial type, which can be resected completely.
+- Most bladder cancers are superficial type, and can be removed with TURBT surgery

-- Bladder cancers are prone to recurrences, hence the need for additional chemotherapy or BCG delivered into the bladder after the tumour has been resected.
+- Bladder cancers are prone to recurrences, hence the need for additional chemotherapy or BCG delivered into the bladder after TURBT is done

 Bladder cancer is now the 7th most common cancer in Singapore.
 Men are affected 3 times more commonly than women and it occurs mostly in those above 50 years old.
 The causes for bladder cancer are ageing, chemical agents and cigarette smoking.

 The most common presentation is painless gross haematuria (blood in the urine) [Fig 1].
 It can also present with irritative bladder symptoms, eg. frequency and urgency of urination.
 Quite commonly, the diagnosis is delayed because the haematuria is intermittent or wrongly attributed to other causes esp. urine infection

 Fig 1.
 Blood in the urine is the most common sign

 Although the urine can be sent for cytologic examination to look for presence of cancer cells, its accuracy is limited by low sensitivity (< 50% pick-up rate) [Fig 2].
 Hence, the result is not to be relied on when deciding whether a patient does or does not have cancer.

 Fig 2.
 Urine cytology showing cancerous cells